Learning How to Farm for Bees

 This video was produced by Penn State’s Dr. Ed Rajotte and Dr. David Biddinger.
 It depicts the efforts of Penn State’s Center for Pollinator Research, NRCS and the Xerces Society in researching the most effective native pollinators and assisting growers by planting pollinator habitats in farms and orchards in Pennsylvania.

-Visit the University of Pennsylvania’s website here for more resources.
+Visit the Penn State University website here for more resources.

 These guidelines outlines ways to protect and enhance habitat for native crop pollinators in the farm landscape.
 It includes advice on simple changes that can be made in farm management for the benefit of native bees, as well as information on how to enhance or provide important habitat features, such as nest sites and forage.
 Also included are case studies and links to plant lists across the country.
 Read more …